usernane/AJAXRequestJs/README.md

     this.responseHeaders;
 }
 ```
 Note that for the callbacks which are set to be executed before the AJAX request is sent to the server only the property `this.AJAXRequest` is available.
 The other ones will be `undefined`.
-For the `onErr` callbacks, there is additional property which has the name `e` that represents the thrown [`Error`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error).
+For the `onErr` callbacks, there is additional property which has the name `e` that represents the thrown [`Error`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error) and can be accessed in same manner.

 ## Types of Callbacks
 One of the features of the library is the ability to set functions to execute in specific cases.
 In this section, we explain the available callbacks and how to use them.